18-038-MEL-CS/Query-based-system-adapted-for-Genomics-and-similar-purposes/README.md

 p73_identity <- "3X45tyggP6"
 ```
 The following portion of code is to be run by the initiator of the blockchain:
-Firstly, the Paillier public and private keys are generated using the keys() function.
+The Paillier public and private keys are generated using the keys() function.

 ```
 keyPair <- keys(modulusBits)